Kitware/VTK/Documentation/Doxygen/PythonWrappers.md

 The value type of the `std::vector<T>` must be `std::string` or a fundamental numeric type such as `double` or `int` (including `signed char` and `unsigned char` but excluding `char`).

+## Smart pointers {#smart-pointers}

+The wrappers will automatically convert between C++ `vtkSmartPointer<T>` and objects of type `T` (or `None`, if the smart pointer is empty):

+    C++: vtkSmartPointer<vtkObject> TakeObject()
+    Python: TakeObject() -> vtkObject

+In other words, in Python the smart pointer doesn't look any different from the object it points to.
+Under the hood, however, the wrappers understand that the smart pointer carries a reference to the object and will take responsibility for deleting that reference.

+A C++ method can return a vector of smart pointers, which will be seen in Python as a tuple of objects:

+    C++: std::vector<vtkSmartPointer<vtkObject>> GetObjects()
+    Python: GetObject() -> Tuple[vtkObject]

+If a C++ method expects `std::vector<vtkSmartPointer<T>>` as a parameter, the wrappers will automatically construct the vector from any sequence that is passed from Python.
+The objects in the sequence must be of type `T` (or a subclass of `T`, or `None`).
+If not, a `TypeError` will be raised.

 ## Pass by Reference {#pass-by-reference}